Partner or Family Member Assault

 (iv) if the offender was a partner or family member of the victim, a conviction for aggravated assault under 45-5-202 or assault with a weapon under 45-5-213;

-(v) a conviction in another state for an offense related to domestic violence between partners or family members, as those terms are defined in this section, regardless of what the offense is named or whether it is misdemeanor or felony, if the offense involves conduct similar to conduct that is prohibited under 45-5-202, 45-5-213, or this section; or
+(vi) a conviction in another state for an offense related to domestic violence between partners or familymembers, as those terms are defined in this section, regardless of what the offense is named or whether it is misdemeanor or felony, if the offense involves conduct similar to conduct that is prohibited under 45-5-202, 45-5-213, or this section; or

 (4)(a) An offender convicted of partner or family member assault is required to pay for and complete a counseling assessment with a focus on violence, controlling behavior, dangerousness, and chemical dependency.
 An investigative criminal justice report, as defined in 45-5-231, must be copied and sent to the offender intervention program, as defined in 45-5-231, to assist the counseling provider in properly assessing the offender’s need for counseling and treatment.
 Counseling providers shall take all required precautions to ensure the confidentiality of the report.
 If the report contains confidential information relating to the victim’s location or not related to the charged offense, that information must be deleted from the report prior to being sent to the offender intervention program.

 (b) The offender shall complete all recommendations for counseling, referrals, attendance at psychoeducational groups, or treatment, including any indicated chemical dependency treatment, made by the counseling provider.
 The counseling provider must be approved by the court.
 The counseling must include a preliminary assessment for counseling, as defined in 45-5-231.
 The offender shall complete a minimum of 40 hours of counseling.
 The counseling may include attendance at psychoeducational groups, as defined in 45-5-231, in addition to the assessment.
-The preliminary assessment and counseling that holds the offender accountable for the offender’s violent or controlling behavior must be:
+The preliminary assessment and counseling that holds the offender accountable for the offender’s violent or controlling behavior must meet the standards established pursuant to 44-7-210 and be:

 (i) with a person licensed under Title 37, chapter 17, 22, or 23;